kurapica/IGAS/PLoop/README.md

 So, using **Field** (case ignored), you can make sure which field is used to store the values.
 If you don't care, just leave it to the default settings.

-You may ask : If I want to know somebody is access those properties, what should I do.
-The answer is using **Set** / **Get** to set functions like :
+The settings above can only make sure the value can be validated(type setting), and existed(default settings), it can't track when the property has been accessed.
+In the definition table, we can use **Get** / **Set** key to set functions like :

 	class "Person"
 		import "System"

 		property "Name" {
 			Set = function(self, name)
-				-- the name must pass the type validation, then send to here -- So, I know name is a string if name ~= self.Name then
+				-- the name is validated by the type setting
+				-- So here no need to check the name type if name ~= self.Name then
 					print("Name is changed from " .. self.Name .. " to " .. name)